HorizonEmuTeam/Horizon-Emu/README.md

 # Configuration
 >Settings For X11: In the X11 settings tab you will be greeted with settings transferred from Termux-X11 Preferences.

+Recommend settings:

+`Screen resolution mode:` custom
+`Screen resolution:` 960x540

+Then everything is at the discretion of the user.

 >Dynarec and other emulator's settings: Moved to environment configuration, works in manual format.